AT&T Internet price changes after 12 months

 AT&T Internet pricing including fees

-There are three fees you need to be aware of that affect the actual cost of AT&T internet-only service:
+There are two fees you need to be aware of that affect the actual cost of AT&T internet-only service:

 - Installation fees